winnier21/PetSOS/PROPOSAL.md

 ### User Profile

-Pet owners (dogs or cats) who need immediate and reliable emergency responses for their pets.
+Pet owners who need immediate and reliable emergency responses for their pets.
 Users may be in remote areas with limited access to veterinary services or may need guidance on handling emergencies before professional help is available.

 ### Features